Leadership Education in Advancing Diversity

 Our patient populations are rapidly becoming more diverse, yet the academic medicine workforce has remained static in reflecting the patients we serve across diverse backgrounds.
 Medical leadership needs more diverse representation of people with disabilities, racial/ethnic, sexual and gender minorities.
 Building leadership and scholarship capacity for improving equity, diversity and inclusion efforts should begin early during residency and fellowship training.
 This will strengthen the faculty pipeline in academic medicine and ensure that our core values of equity, diversity and inclusion are reflected in our medical programs, leadership, and culture.

-In it's first year (2017-2018), LEAD had 13 pediatric residents and fellows participate in the program with three small groups.
+In its first year (2017-2018), LEAD had 13 pediatric residents and fellows participate in the program with three small groups.
 In 2018-2019, we had 25 residents and fellows participate across seven clinical departments at Stanford with 5 small groups.
-All eight small groups have presented nationally, as well as local and regional venues; prior cohorts are also still presenting their workshops and are working on curriculum and publications.
 For our third cohort (2019-2020), we had 37 residents and fellows across all Stanford GME programs with 7 small groups.
+For our fourth cohort (2020-2021), which was completely virtual due to COVID, we had 67 residents and fellows across all Stanford GME programs with 10 small groups.
+Many groups have presented nationally, as well as local and regional venues; prior cohorts are also still presenting their workshops and are working on curriculum and publications.
 See the alumni section below for more information about each cohort.

 The LEAD Program has received the 2020 institutional leadership award from the Building the Next Generation of Academic Physicians (BNGAP) and the Stanford University President’s Award for Excellence Through Diversity.